GluuFederation/flex/docs/Solo/subscription.md

 Gluu Solo provides four subscription tiers to accommodate varying scales of identity management requirements:
 1. Comet Plan
+ * This plan have maximum 1 locations
 2. Planet Plan
+ * This plan have maximum 3 locations
 3. Star Plan
+ * This plan have maximum 10 locations
 4. Galaxy Plan
+ * This plan have maximum 15 locations

 Every plan have different location.
 As per location every plan charges are different.

+**todo**
+**image**

 ## Enroll in a Subscription Plan

 1. Select a Plan:

  * Navigate to the Solo section within the Agama Lab platform.
  * Review the details of each subscription plan and select the one that best fits your needs.

 2. Confirm Selection:

  * A dialog box will confirm your selected plan and the associated cost per request.
  * Example: Comet Plan costs $0.002 per request per location.

 3. Activate

  * Click "Continue" to proceed with the subscription.

 **TODO**